folke/tokyonight.nvim/README.md

 ## 🔥 Contributing

 Pull requests are welcome.
-For the `extras`, we use a simple template system that can be used to generate themes for the different styles.
+For the [extras](#-extras), we use a simple template system that can be used to generate themes for the different styles.

 How to add a new extra template: